x-govuk/markdown-it-govuk/README.md

 ### Typographic improvements

-In addition to the typographic replacements provided by markdown-it’s `typographer` option, you can enable a number of other glyphs present in Margaret Calvert’s GDS Transport font using the `calvert` option.
+Alongside typographic replacements provided by markdown-it’s `typographer` option, you can enable other glyphs present in Margaret Calvert’s GDS Transport font by using the `calvert` option.

 For example: